 Blank slot cover

-Tip: With screwless cases, you may not have a screw holding in each blank slot cover.
+Tip: With screwless cases, you may not have a screw to secure each blank slot cover in place.
 Instead, the blank slot covers are held in place with one thumb screw attached to a metal holder that can be removed after the thumb screw is removed.